 There are three costs related to water.
 The first is access to a water meter.
 This can be one of the largest upfront costs.
 A public agency may be better able to pay for installation of a water meter than a private citizens’ group.

 The second cost is installing pipes to convey water from the meter to the garden’s location, and then throughout the garden.
 This can often be done for relatively low cost.
 Public agencies often have staff qualified to do this work, or private citizens can do it with volunteer labor, but it helps to have a skilled volunteer.

 The third cost is the ongoing cost of the water.
 No matter who the landowner is, gardeners are usually held responsible for the cost of the water they use throughout a growing season.

-Insurance.
 Different types of landowners will have different requirements regarding insurance.
 If the owner is a public agency that’s used to insuring its public spaces, then treating the garden like a public space (and/or having gardeners sign a waiver) can often satisfy the agency's requirements.
 Churches or other land-owning non-profits are also familiar with the costs of insuring the land they own, and changes may not be necessary to turn parts of their land into a garden.

 A private citizen, however, probably won’t want to buy additional insurance to let a group of gardeners use his or her land.
 In this case, it may be best to seek out a third party that would be willing to support the community garden by handling the insurance.